-Nestled in the heart of the Netherlands, the charming city of Amersfoort is a hidden gem waiting to be explored!
-Recently, a colleague of Rafael who had just moved to the city invited us to visit, which seemed like the perfect opportunity to finally see what Amersfoort had to offer!
+Located in the heart of the Netherlands, the charming city of Amersfoort is a hidden gem waiting to be explored!
+A colleague of Rafael who had recently moved to the city invited us to visit, and with Amersfoort being awarded European City of the Year in 2023, it seemed like the perfect occasion to finally discover what this town was all about.
 We had heard whispers of its medieval charm and quaint architecture, and so we eagerly accepted the invitation.
-In this blog post, we invite you to join us on our journey through Amersfoort as we discover what makes this city a must-see destination in the Netherlands.

 GENERAL INFORMATION